Bloonow/MyNotes/编程与开发/并行编程与高性能计算/CUTLASS模板库.md

         smem_write_stage_idx ^= 1;
     }

-    /// GEMM prologue. `gmem --> smem`.
+    /// GEMM prologue.
-    /// The last kblock is loaded in the prologue.
+    /// The "last residual partial" kblock is loaded in the prologue.
-    /// Bootstrap the global->shared memory pipeline by fetching the global fragments
+    /// Bootstrap the `global->shared` memory pipeline by fetching the global fragments
-    /// needed by the first `kStages - 1` threadblock mainloop iterations.
+    /// needed by the first `kStages - 1` threadblock mainloop iterations. void prologue(
-    /// @param iterator_A        : [in|out] iterator over A operand in global memory
-    /// @param iterator_B        : [in|out] iterator over B operand in global memory
-    /// @param gemm_k_iterations : [in|out] number of threadblock mainloop iterations remaining
+        IteratorA &iterator_A,  ///< [in|out] iterator over A operand in global memory IteratorB &iterator_B,  ///< [in|out] iterator over B operand in global memory int &gemm_k_iterations  ///< [in|out] number of threadblock mainloop iterations remaining ) {
-    void prologue(IteratorA &iterator_A, IteratorB &iterator_B, int &gemm_k_iterations) {
         // Load A fragment from global A
         FragmentA tb_frag_A;
         tb_frag_A.clear();